st7ma784/PGDTest/README.md

 Secondly, I'm super curious about the janky way the prompts exist to create train classes, and generate prompts- especially just plainly repeating it across the batch rather than per class desired? (consult the demo notebook in the OpenAI repo?)

 Thirdly, I am really rather uncertain about the direct training of the CLIP model.
 The pretrained models are pretty DAMN robust!!! any training, especially just on classes is going to undo that!?
 Otherwise, I really like the way they convert they do classification from a single encoder, it's very clever if it weren't for perhaps accidentally untraining the Visual Semantic Embeddings...
 (DEVISE would be a good exemplar paper to consult for this approach)

+##Note to Afra,

+This is your reminder that this is GOOD progress in your research.

+Following your proof of concept experiment(in colab), you have created clear, understandable graphs to show their significance, planned future research directions and done a search of literature for coroberative results.
+You've found other work that is in line with your findings.
+You have selected some good foundational prior work and understood its significance.
+You have considered the reproducibility of the work and planned your experiments accordingly.
+You have presented a testable hypothesis and considered future research directions that can be derived from each result.
+You have managed those around you to aid you in developing fast proof of concept and prototype code to show that this is possible and test your hypothesis. (this repo) you have built and developed a template code to run your future experiment and have some interesting research questions to build on.